kym2006/accord/Readme.md

 2 - add export features
 3 - timer reset button
 4 - screen saver
-5 - add to logs for diary for each day
+5 - add to logs for or something for each day
 6 -